elchericito/redfast-docs/docs/USER MANUAL/redfast-sdk/react-native.md

 ## Render Inline Prompts

 You may utilize the `RedfastInline` view to render an inline prompt, if one is available for the current user.
+Note the inline prompt will scale to fit within its container.

 ```javascript
 <RedfastInline